You are here

 Accessibility

-Punta Culebra has some exhibits accessible by wheelchairs; however, the forest trails behind the center and some others are not yet wheelchair accessible due to uneven terrain.
+Punta Culebra has some exhibits accessible by wheelchairs; however, the forest trails behind the center and some other areas are not yet wheelchair accessible due to uneven terrain.

 Picnic Areas

-We have picnic tables, with a beautiful view of the rocky shore and the entrance to the Panama Canal.
-Tables will be restricted to one family bubble per table.
+Enjoy a beautiful view of the rocky shore and the entrance to the Panama Canal from our picnic tables.

 Team